 Lightened Up Cheesy Brussels Sprout Leek Dip

-Lightened Up Cheesy Brussels Sprout Leek Dip is a cheesy, warm dip packed with sauteed shaved brussels sprouts and leeks.
-It’s lightened up with Greek yogurt, so you can snack with less guilt!
+Lightened Up Cheesy Brussels Sprout Leek Dip is an easy brussels sprout dip that’s warm, cheesy and lightened up with Greek yogurt!

 Meet my new favorite dip!
 I hope you’re not crinkling up your nose in distaste because you’re a brussels sprout hater, and if you are, you’re world is going be changed forever.